red/web-red/content/en/about/_index.md

 subtitle: Red is a powerful programming language, inspired by REBOL and built to empower.
 blocks:
   - template: "media-feature"
-    heading: "Red Is Programming for Humans"
+    heading: "Red Can Do It All"
     content: |-
       Red is a full-stack (metal to meta), open-source toolchain.
 It's a relatively new, general-to-granular programming language created by Nenad Rakocevic, developed as an open-source project since 2011.
 By full stack, we mean you can use one common language base to write anything: a device driver, a shared library, a platform-native GUI application, a client, an OS, decentralized apps...anything you can envision.
     image: "/images/redlang_heroine_planet2.jpg"